Rooftop Gardens: Advantages and Disadvantages 2023 Guide

 Advantages of a Rooftop Garden

-In addition to the aesthetics, here are some of the health and environmental advantages to having a rooftop garden.
+In addition to the aesthetics, here are some of the health and environmental advantages of having a rooftop garden.

 - Noise Reduction: While growing medium on a garden roof will prevent low-frequency sounds, like severe weather, the garden plants can help to limit the noise from high-frequency sounds.